What You Need To Know About Visiting Zakynthos Island, Greece

 Zakynthos With Kids

 Enjoy A Visit To Askos Stone Park

-Other than the spectacular visit to the marine reserve and turtle spotting, kids love to spend time at this original park.
-The attraction is in the northern area of the island and its offers many things for guests: a zoo, a farm, an archaeological site and a forest reserve too.
+Besides the spectacular visit to the marine reserve and turtle spotting, kids love to spend time at this original park.
+The attraction is in the northern area of the island, and it offers many things for guests: a zoo, a farm, an archaeological site, and a forest reserve too.